ENTS-H112/mira-backend/README.md

 # Repository API to tim mobile

 Silakan gunakan API ini untuk tim mobile

+## Features
+- Sign in & Sign up
+- Make an appointment
+- Check-up history
+- Easy-to-use instant radiology results (AI-generated)
+- Display list of available doctor
+- Integrates data in databases using blockchain technology.
+By attaching a unique timestamp to each data entry, it ensures an accurate record of when data was created or modified.
+This process results in a transparent, tamper-proof and easily verifiable record for all data transactions, providing an extra layer of security and accountability.
+- Etc.

 ## Installation

 Install mira backend api on local